Oliver Cromwell: Member of Parliament: 1628–1629 and 1640–1642

-Military commander: 1642–1646

 English Civil War begins

 Failure to resolve the issues before the Long Parliament led to armed conflict between Parliament and Charles I in late 1642, the beginning of the English Civil War.
 Before he joined Parliament's forces, Cromwell's only military experience was in the trained bands, the local county militia.
 He recruited a cavalry troop in Cambridgeshire after blocking a valuable shipment of silver plate from Cambridge colleges that was meant for the King.
 Cromwell and his troop then rode to, but arrived too late to take part in, the indecisive Battle of Edgehill on 23 October 1642.
-The troop was recruited to be a full regiment in the winter of 1642–43, making up part of the Eastern Association under the Earl of Manchester.
+The troop was recruited to be a full regiment in the winter of 1642–1643, making up part of the Eastern Association under Edward Montagu, 2nd Earl of Manchester.
 Cromwell gained experience in successful actions in East Anglia in 1643, notably at the Battle of Gainsborough on 28 July.
-He was subsequently appointed governor of the Isle of Ely and a colonel in the Eastern Association.
+He was subsequently appointed the governor of the Isle of Ely and a colonel in the Eastern Association.

-Marston Moor 1644
+Marston Moor, 1644

 By the time of the Battle of Marston Moor in July 1644, Cromwell had risen to the rank of lieutenant general of horse in Manchester's army.
 His cavalry's success in breaking the ranks of the Royalist cavalry and then attacking their infantry from the rear at Marston Moor was a major factor in the Parliamentarian victory.
 Cromwell fought at the head of his troops in the battle and was slightly wounded in the neck, stepping away briefly to receive treatment but returning to help secure the victory.
-After Cromwell's nephew was killed at Marston Moor he wrote a famous letter to his brother-in-law.
+After Cromwell's nephew was killed at Marston Moor, he wrote a letter to his brother-in-law, Valentine Walton.
 Marston Moor secured the north of England for the Parliamentarians but failed to end Royalist resistance.

 The indecisive outcome of the Second Battle of Newbury in October meant that by the end of 1644 the war still showed no sign of ending.
 Cromwell's experience at Newbury, where Manchester had let the King's army slip out of an encircling manoeuvre, led to a serious dispute with Manchester, whom he believed to be less than enthusiastic in his conduct of the war.
 Manchester later accused Cromwell of recruiting men of "low birth" as officers in the army, to which he replied: "If you choose godly honest men to be captains of horse, honest men will follow them ...
 I would rather have a plain russet-coated captain who knows what he fights for and loves what he knows than that which you call a gentleman and is nothing else".
 At this time, Cromwell also fell into dispute with Major-General Lawrence Crawford, a Scottish Covenanter attached to Manchester's army, who objected to Cromwell's encouragement of unorthodox Independents and Anabaptists.
-He was also charged with familism by Scottish Presbyterian Samuel Rutherford in response to his letter to the House of Commons in 1645.
+He was also charged with familism by the Scottish Presbyterian Samuel Rutherford in response to his letter to the House of Commons in 1645.